u200910189/tiny_db/README.md

 What it does
 ------------------
 This is a simple relational database management system (RDBMS).
 It supports create, read, update, delete (CRUD) operations with O(log(n)) time complexity, as well as efficient range-based queries.
-The backend is supported by a B+ tree, which is better at minimizing disk I/O operatons compared to red-black trees.
+The backend is bolstered by B+ trees, aiming to effectively minimize disk I/O operatons in constrast to red-black trees.

 How to run it